Length: 87km - 54mi

-Built as a narrow gauge (3'6" - 1067mm) line from Gladstone to Laura in 1884, it was extended to Booleroo Centre in 1910 and to Wilmington in 1915.
-There were proposals to extend the line to Port Augusta or to Quorn but these never reached the planning stage.
+Built as a narrow gauge (3ft6in - 1067mm) line from Gladstone to Laura in 1884, it was extended to Booleroo Centre in 1910 and to Wilmington in 1915.
+There were proposals to extend the line to Port Augusta or to Quorn but these never proceeded.

-The line was single track with passing loops at most locations.
+The line was single track with crossing loops at most locations.
 There were no signals on the line with Train Order Working in operation.

-The 1964 working timetable had six scheduled freight services each week, three of which ran "when required".
-Three of the six services terminated at Booleroo Centre.
+The 1964 working timetable had six scheduled freight services each week, three of which ran "only when required".
+Half the services terminated at Booleroo Centre.

-A late night passenger service to Wilmington ran Mondays to Saturdays, returning early the next morning (Tuesdays to Sundays), making connections with a broad gauge (5'3" - 1600mm) service at Gladstone to and from the state capital Adelaide.
+A late night passenger service from Gladstone to Wilmington ran Mondays to Saturdays, returning early the next morning (Tuesdays to Sundays), making connections with a broad gauge (5ft3in - 1600mm) service at Gladstone to and from the state capital Adelaide.

-Passenger services ceased in 1969 when the Port Pirie-Broken Hill Line was converted to standard gauge (4'8.5" - 1435mm) which isolated the line from the rest of the narrow gauge network.
+Passenger services ended in 1969 when the Port Pirie-Broken Hill Line was converted to standard gauge (4ft8½in - 1435mm) which isolated the line from the rest of the narrow gauge network.

 The 1982 working timetable had just a single freight service to Wilmington each week.

 The line was closed in 1990 and, apart from a few places of historical significance, the track has since been removed.
-The section from Wilmington to Melrose is now a cycling and walking "rail trail" with work now underway to add the section from Booleroo Centre to Stone Hut to the rail trail.
+The section from Wilmington to Booleroo Centre is now a cycling and walking "rail trail" with work now underway to add the section from Booleroo Centre to Stone Hut to the rail trail.